csula/cs203-fall-2014/README.md

 Programming with Data Structure Fall 2014

+# Lab 3

+The class `LinkedList` has an aggregious error.
+Focus on identifying the error that can be found near lines 13-15.

+Implement a `print(...)` method that traverse the linked list and print out each of the node's `val` data member.

+Update `RecursiveTraversal` by filling in the code where labelled `fill in something here`.
+The idea here is to recursively traverse the `ArrayList<Square>` using an iterator.
+Note that the recursion cannot alter `mylist`.

 # Lab 2

 Goal: rewrite the first lab assignment so that we'd decouple the data and functionalities.
 Your task is to modify: